 Parking permits are not transferable from vehicle to vehicle or person to person.
-A vehicle is not considered registered until permits have been ordered, picked up and placed on the vehicle, as instructed on the permits.

 A person may be asked to relinquish a permit due to a change in the permit holder's role at WFU or due to misuse of the permit.